-Items that would get added back to your AGI include student loan interest, self-employment tax, IRA contributions or qualified tuition expenses, tuition and fees deductions, passive income or loss, rental losses, taxable Social Security payments, exclusion for income from U.S. savings bonds, and exclusion for adoption expenses.
+Items that would get added back to your AGI include student loan interest, self-employment tax, IRA contributions or qualified tuition expenses, passive income or loss, rental losses, taxable Social Security payments, exclusion for income from U.S. savings bonds, and exclusion for adoption expenses.

 Why is MAGI important?

 The significance of your additional MAGI determines your eligibility for certain tax benefits.
 Spend some time researching if you qualify for any of these these lesser-known tax credits to increase your refund, based on MAGI:

 - Roth IRA eligibility if you’re within the income threshold